Serre weights and Breuil's lattice conjecture in dimension three: Breuil's Conjectures

-\begin{lemma} The scheme $U$ is regular. \end{lemma} \begin{proof} The special fiber $\overline{U}$ of $U$ is regular by the explicit description of $\overline{R}^{\expl, \nabla}_{\overline{\fM}, \widetilde{w}_j}$ in \cite[Table 7 and \S 8]{LLLM}.
+\begin{lemma} The scheme $U$ is regular. \end{lemma} \begin{proof} The irreducible components of the special fiber of $X_\infty(\tau_\cS)$ are formally smooth over $\F$, hence the special fiber $\overline{U}$ of $U$ is regular by the last part of Theorem \ref{thm:BM}.
 The dimension of the tangent space of $U$ at a characteristic $p$ point is at most one more than the dimension of the tangent space of $\ovl{U}$ at that point.
 By $p$-flatness, the Krull dimension of $U$ is one more than the Krull dimension of $\overline{U}$, and so $U$ is regular at characteristic $p$ points.
-Since the generic fiber of $U$, which is isomorphic to the generic fiber of $X_\infty$, is regular, $U$ is regular. \end{proof}
+Since the generic fiber of $U$, which is isomorphic to the generic fiber of $X_\infty(\tau_\cS)$, is regular, $U$ is regular. \end{proof}

+We now use the notation $j^*$ and $j_*$ which take quasi-coherent sheaves on $X_\infty(\tau_\cS)$ to those on $U$ and vice versa, respectively.

-\begin{lemma} Let $\sigma,\,\kappa\in \JH(\taubar)$ and let $\iota: \tau^\kappa \into \tau^\sigma$ be a saturated injection.
-For any $\theta = \otimes_{\tld{v}\in\tld{\Sigma}} \theta_{\tld{v}}\in W^?(\rhobar_{\tld{\Sigma}},\taubar)$ let $m(\theta)$ be the multiplicity with which $\theta$ appears in the cokernel of $\iota$.
-Then the induced injection $j^*M_\infty(\iota): j^*M_\infty(\tau^\kappa) \into j^*M_\infty(\tau^\sigma)$ has image
+\begin{lemma} Let $\sigma,\,\kappa\in \JH(\ovl{\sigma(\tau_\cS)})$ and let $\iota: \sigma(\tau_\cS)^\kappa \into \sigma(\tau_\cS)^\sigma$ be a saturated injection.
+For any $\theta = \otimes_{\tld{v}\in\cS} \theta_{\tld{v}}\in W^?(\rhobar_{\cS})$ let $m(\theta)$ be the multiplicity with which $\theta$ appears in the cokernel of $\iota$.
+Then the induced injection $j^*M_\infty(\iota): j^*M_\infty(\sigma(\tau_\cS)^\kappa) \into j^*M_\infty(\sigma(\tau_\cS)^\sigma)$ has image

-where $\mathfrak{p}(\theta) = \sum_{\tld{v}\in\tld{\Sigma}} \mathfrak{p}(\theta_{\tld{v}})$. \end{lemma} \begin{proof} Note that $j^*( M_\infty(\tau^\kappa))$ and $j^*( M_\infty(\tau^\sigma))$ are locally free (of rank one), since they are Cohen--Macaulay of full support over the regular scheme $U$ (see Definition \ref{minimalpatching}).
-Then the image of $j^*M_\infty(\iota)$ is $J \otimes_{\cO_U} j^*( M_\infty(\tau^\sigma))$ where $J$ is the ideal sheaf of the Cartier divisor corresponding to the cokernel of $j^*M_\infty(\iota)$.
-It is easily seen that $J = j^* \Big(\prod_{\theta\in W^?(\rhobar_{\tld{\Sigma}})} \mathfrak{p}(\theta)^{m(\theta)}R_\infty(\tau)\Big)$.
+where $\mathfrak{p}(\theta) = \sum_{\tld{v}\in\cS} \mathfrak{p}(\theta_{\tld{v}})$. \end{lemma} \begin{proof} Note that $j^*( M_\infty(\sigma(\tau_\cS)^\kappa))$ and $j^*( M_\infty(\sigma(\tau_\cS)^\sigma))$ are locally free (of rank one), since they are Cohen--Macaulay of full support over the regular scheme $U$ (see Definition \ref{minimalpatching}).
+Then the image of $j^*M_\infty(\iota)$ is $J \otimes_{\cO_U} j^*( M_\infty(\sigma(\tau_\cS)^\sigma))$ where $J$ is the ideal sheaf of the Cartier divisor corresponding to the cokernel of $j^*M_\infty(\iota)$.
+It is easily seen that $J = j^* \Big(\prod_{\theta\in W^?(\rhobar_{\cS})} \mathfrak{p}(\theta)^{m(\theta)}R_\infty(\tau_\cS)\Big)$.
 Finally, we have that

-where the isomorphism follows from the fact that $j^*( M_\infty(\tau^\sigma))$ is locally free. \end{proof}
+where the isomorphism follows from the fact that $j^*( M_\infty(\sigma(\tau_\cS)^\sigma))$ is locally free. \end{proof}

-Let $\sigma = \otimes_{\tld{v}} \sigma_{\tld{v}}$ be as in Theorem \ref{thm:cyclic}, so that $M_\infty(\tau^\sigma)$ is cyclic.
+Let $\sigma$ be as in Theorem \ref{thm:cyclic}, so that $M_\infty(\sigma(\tau_\cS)^\sigma)$ is cyclic.